-Statement on the management commentary Management is responsible for the management commentary.
+Statement on the management commentary

+Management is responsible for the management commentary.

 Our opinion on the consolidated financial statements and the parent financial statements does not cover the management commentary, and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the consolidated financial statements and the parent financial statements, our In preparing the consolidated financial statements and the responsibility is to read the management commentary and, parent financial statements, Management is responsible for in doing so, consider whether the management commentary assessing the Group's and the Parent's ability to continue as is materially inconsistent with the consolidated financial a going concern, for disclosing, as applicable, matters related statements and the parent financial statements or our to going concern, and for using the going concern basis of knowledge obtained in the audit or otherwise appears to be accounting in preparing the consolidated financial statements and the parent financial statements unless Management materially misstated. either intends to liquidate the Group or the Entity or to cease Moreover, it is our responsibility to consider whether the operations, or has no realistic alternative but to do so.
+In connection with our audit of the consolidated financial statements and the parent financial statements, our responsibility is to read the management commentary and, in doing so, consider whether the management commentary is materially inconsistent with the consolidated financial statements and the parent financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.

-management commentary provides the information required by relevant laws and regulations.
+Moreover, it is our responsibility to consider whether the management commentary provides the information required by relevant laws and regulations.